Combined Pill: The FPA Guide

 A final word

 This guide can only give you general information.
-The information is based on evidence-guided research from The Faculty of Sexual and Reproductive Healthcare of the Royal College of Obstetricians and Gynaecologists, the National Institute for Health and Care Excellence, and the World Health Organization.
+The information is based on evidence-guided research from The College of Sexual and Reproductive Healthcare (CoSRH (was FSRH)), the National Institute for Health and Care Excellence (NICE), and the World Health Organization.

-All methods of contraception come with a detailed patient information guide.
+All methods of contraception come with a Patient Information Leaflet which gives detailed information about the method.

-Contact your healthcare professional or a sexual health clinic if you are worried or unsure about anything.
+Contact your healthcare professional or a sexual health clinic if you’re worried or unsure about anything.

 This guide was accurate at the time of writing.
 Guides are reviewed regularly.